amankhinvasara/miniexchange/FinalReport.md

 Traders connect directly to the gateway using TCP to send orders and receive order updates.
 Currently traders input orders using a basic command line interface.
 After the order is submitted, it is sent to the Gateway where we validate the information contained in the order.
 If it is valid, the trade is sent to the order matching engine using UDP multicast.
 The matching engine receives orders and determines if the incoming order matches with any resting orders on the book.
 If no trades can be executed, and the incoming order is a limit order, we rest the order on the orderbook.
 Otherwise we use the gateway to send information back to the client indicating that the trade was not executed.
 The tickerplant publishes public market data using UDP multicast whenever a trade is executed.
 The dropcopy aggregates all private market data related to a single company and sends it to the main trader/client from the company.

-## Technology:
+## Technologies:

 In order to develop and build our exchange we utilized a variety of technologies.
 The main technologies we used included Rust, CI/CD & RPI, UFW Firewall, Vagrant & VM, and Git.

-## Rust:
+### Rust:

 In order to develop a fast and efficient system we decided to choose a systems programming language.
 We chose Rust as our primary development language instead of C or C++ as Rust is a newer language that has been becoming increasingly popular among developers and we wanted to gain more experience using it in a project.

 ### CI/CD & RPI:

-CI/CD is extremely useful because when new code changes are made to our project during development the code is regularly built, tested, and merged to the repository.
+CI/CD is useful because it allows us to automate testing when new code changes are made to our project during development.
+As new code is pushed, it is regularly built, tested, and merged to the repository.
 Our CI/CD server is externally set up on a Raspberry Pi instead of using a cloud provider such as AWS because it was cheaper to run 24/7 and one of our group members had an extra Raspberry Pi.

 ### UFW Firewall: